vfzac/rp2040_midi_keyboard/README.md

 # rp2040_midi_keyboard
-### this repo is for a diy midi keyboard/piano controller using the rp2040 chip on a board with a usb C connector

-### install circuitpython on the microcontroller and copy the files here to the CIRCUITPY drive
+#### install circuitpython on the microcontroller and copy the files here to the CIRCUITPY drive

+- this repo is for a diy midi keyboard/piano controller using the Raspberry Pi Pico
+- uses the kmk firmware for the keyboard matrix and midi function to simplify development